ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-d ADvIcE tO YouNG MeN.
+ADvIcE tO YouNG MeN.
 Keep
 geod company, or none.
 Never bo idle.
 If your hands can&#x27;t be usefully, emploved
 attend to the cultivation of your mind.